· By Gabby Yan

 5 Top Things to Do in Bali

 Bali isn’t just about beaches and partying.
-Here are the must-do activities for every type of traveler.
+Here are the must-do activities for every type of traveller.

 1. Visit Bali’s Iconic Temples